russest3/Simple-Kubernetes-Cluster/README.md

-# How to get .kube/config working locally so kube proxy will work?

 # Build out a Kubernetes Cluster in an AWS VPC with Client VPN Endpoint using Cloud Development Kit in 5 minutes!

 ## Architecture